Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 during conflict situations as well as the consequences thereof for the

-2. Students should be able to describe and explain selected theories on
+2. Students should be able to explain these theories on the behaviour

-the behaviour of perpetrators and bystanders as well as evaluate their
+of perpetrators and bystanders as well as evaluate their relevance for

 3. Students should be able to apply the theories to various situations

 and case studies involving conflict related crimes and mass atrocities.